arnabsinha4u/ansible-traininglab/README.md

 * cli_shutdown - Stop and Remove the Master and Containers using the Command Line (CLI of Docker)

-* m_start_master / cli_start_master
-  * Start Master Containers
-  * Deploy config to forward SSH connection of ansiblelabuser's to their respective master containers
-  * Distribute SSH Keys of Master to the respective slaves
-* m_start_slave / cli_start_slave
-  * Start Slave Containers
-  * Distribute SSH Keys of Master to the respective slaves

 * remove_master - Removes Master Containers
-* remove_slaves - Remove Slave Containers
+* remove_slaves - Removes Slave Containers

 * group - Create a group called as ansiblelab
 * users